coreinfrastructure/best-practices-badge/criteria.md

 *Uses basic good cryptographic practices*

-1. Cryptographic protocols and algorithms used by default in the software AND the delivery mechanisms MUST be publicly published and reviewed by experts.  [crypto-published]
+- Cryptographic protocols and algorithms used by default in the software AND the delivery mechanisms MUST be publicly published and reviewed by experts.  [crypto-published]*
-2. Application software that is not itself a cryptographic system/library MUST NOT implement its own cryptographic functions, but MUST instead call on software specifically designed for the purpose.  [crypto-call]
+- Application software that is not itself a cryptographic system/library MUST NOT implement its own cryptographic functions, but MUST instead call on software specifically designed for the purpose.  [crypto-call]*
-3. All functionality that depends on cryptography MUST be implementable using OSS because its specification meets the [*Open Standards Requirement for Software* by the Open Source Initiative](http://opensource.org/osr)  [crypto-oss]
+- All functionality that depends on cryptography MUST be implementable using OSS because its specification meets the [*Open Standards Requirement for Software* by the Open Source Initiative](http://opensource.org/osr)  [crypto-oss]*
-4. The default keylengths MUST meet the NIST minimum requirements at least through the year 2030 (as stated in 2012).
+- The default keylengths MUST meet the NIST minimum requirements at least through the year 2030 (as stated in 2012).
 These minimum bitlengths are: symmetric key 112, factoring modulus 2048, discrete logarithm key 224, discrete logarithmic group 2048, elliptic curve 224, and hash 224.
 See <http://www.keylength.com> for a comparison of keylength recommendations from various organizations.
 The software MUST be configurable so that it will reject smaller keylengths.
-The software MAY allow smaller keylengths in some configurations (ideally it would not, since this allows downgrade attacks, but shorter keylengths are sometimes necessary for interoperability.)  [crypto-keylength]
+The software MAY allow smaller keylengths in some configurations (ideally it would not, since this allows downgrade attacks, but shorter keylengths are sometimes necessary for interoperability.)  [crypto-keylength]*
-5. Security mechanisms MUST NOT on depend cryptographic algorithms that are broken or have too-short key lengths (e.g., MD4, MD5, single DES, or RC4).
+- Security mechanisms MUST NOT on depend cryptographic algorithms that are broken or have too-short key lengths (e.g., MD4, MD5, single DES, or RC4).
 It is RECOMMENDED that SHA-1 not be used (we are well aware that git uses SHA-1).
 Currently-recommended algorithms include AES and SHA-256/SHA-512.
-Implementations SHOULD support multiple cryptographic algorithms, so users can quickly switch if one is broken.  [crypto-working]
+Implementations SHOULD support multiple cryptographic algorithms, so users can quickly switch if one is broken.  [crypto-working]*
-6. Any key agreement protocol SHOULD implement perfect forward secrecy so a session key derived from a set of long-term keys cannot be compromised if one of the long-term keys is compromised in the future.  [crypto-pfs]
+- Any key agreement protocol SHOULD implement perfect forward secrecy so a session key derived from a set of long-term keys cannot be compromised if one of the long-term keys is compromised in the future.  [crypto-pfs]*
-7. If passwords for later authentication are stored, they MUST be stored as iterated hashes with per-user salt.  [crypto-password-storage]
+- If passwords for later authentication are stored, they MUST be stored as iterated hashes with per-user salt.  [crypto-password-storage]*
-8. All keys and nonces MUST be generated using cryptographically random functions, and *not* through non-cryptographically random functions. [crypto-random]
+- All keys and nonces MUST be generated using cryptographically random functions, and *not* through non-cryptographically random functions. [crypto-random]*
+- *Note*: These criteria do not always apply because some software has no need to directly use cryptographic capabilities.

 *Secured delivery against man-in-the-middle (MITM) attacks*